Joystream/helpdesk/roles/content-creators/README.md

 ```
 $ joystream-cli media:createChannel
 ```
-And follow the instructions.
+Follow the instructions.
 Afterwards, your channel will appear in the [UI](https://play.joystream.org), where you can see if your (optional) banner and avatar looks good.

 ### Edit a Channel
 ```
 $ joystream-cli media:updateChannel
 ```
-And follow the instructions.
+Follow the instructions.

 ### Upload a Video
 Each member can, by default, upload a maximum of 100 videos across their channels.
 If you "need" more, you can ask the `Curator Lead`.